tulip-lab/statistical-machine-learning/S00-Induction/S00A-Welcome.md

 We will discuss the details of the modalities of this unit very soon, but keep in mind that the unit is designed around [`Sessions`](../README.md#Sessions).
 We would like you to go through the sessions following the [`Recommended Session Schedule`](../README.md#session-plan) at the time of your ease.

 I hope you find this unit enjoyable, challenging, and rewarding.
 The [unit team](S00B-Team.md) is here to help you succeed, and I am looking forward to an exciting course with you all.
-Together, we will uncover the mysteries of statistical machine learning and equip you with the skills to apply these concepts in innovative ways.
+Together, we will uncover the mysteries of statistical machine learning and equip you with the knowledge to understand why particular algorithms were designed in their ways.

 Best wishes